Home Decorators Collection Ghost Ship Maple 7-1/2 in. W Water Resistant Laminate Wood Flooring (23.69 sq. ft./case)

 The concept of 'home' has been researched and theorized across disciplines – topics ranging from the idea of home, the interior, the psyche, liminal space, contested space to gender and politics.
 The home as a concept expands beyond residence as contemporary lifestyles and technological advances redefine the way the global population lives and works.
 The concept and experience encompasses the likes of exile, yearning, belonging, homesickness and homelessness.

-Acer ( AY-sər) is a genus of trees and shrubs commonly known as maples.
-The genus is placed in the soapberry family, Sapindaceae, along with lychee and horse chestnut.
+Acer is a genus of trees and shrubs commonly known as maples.
+The genus is placed in the soapberry family Sapindaceae.
 There are approximately 132 species, most of which are native to Asia, with a number also appearing in Europe, northern Africa, and North America.
 Only one species, Acer laurinum, extends to the Southern Hemisphere.
-The type species of the genus is the sycamore maple, Acer pseudoplatanus, the most common maple species in Europe.
-Maples usually have easily recognizable palmate leaves (Acer negundo is an exception) and distinctive winged fruits.
-The closest relatives of the maples are the horse chestnuts.
+The type species of the genus is the sycamore maple Acer pseudoplatanus, one of the most common maple species in Europe.
+Most maples usually have easily identifiable palmate leaves (with a few exceptions, such as Acer carpinifolium, Acer laurinum, and Acer negundo) and all share distinctive winged fruits.
+The closest relative of the maples is the small east Asian genus Dipteronia, followed by the more widespread genus Aesculus (buckeyes and horse-chestnuts).
 Maple syrup is made from the sap of some maple species.
 It is one of the most common genera of trees in Asia.
-Many maple species are grown in gardens where they are valued for their autumn colour.
+Many maple species are grown in gardens where they are valued for their autumn colour and often decorative foliage, some also for their attractive flowers, fruit, or bark.

 A ship is a large vessel that travels the world's oceans and other navigable waterways, carrying cargo or passengers, or in support of specialized missions, such as defense, research and fishing.
 Ships are generally distinguished from boats, based on size, shape, load capacity and purpose.
 Ships have supported exploration, trade, warfare, migration, colonization, and science.
 Ship transport is responsible for the largest portion of world commerce.